marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

     0xFF 0xFF               # Payload size, does not match the actual size of the payload
                             # No payload

-The server will return 65536 bytes copied from the address space of the process, as explained at the beginning of the page. <a href="https://github.com/marcoguerri/heartbleed/blob/master/send_heartbeat.c" target="_blank"> heartbeat\_send.c</a>
+Due to the lack of checks on the payload size, the server returns 65536 bytes copied from the address space of the process: <a href="https://github.com/marcoguerri/heartbleed/blob/master/send_heartbeat.c" target="_blank"> heartbeat\_send.c</a>
 can be adapted to send a malformed request.
-The result is the following.

     ➜  ~/heartbleed [1] at 12:35:56 [Thu 12] $ ./send_heartbleed
     Initializing new connection...